How does retinoid affect the skin?

 Some users may experience persistent redness or inflammation of the skin, especially if retinol is used excessively or too frequently.

-When you first start using retinol, it’s common to experience an initial phase of worsening of existing skin blemishes.
-This is often called “purging” and is caused by the accelerated cell turnover that can push impurities to the surface of the skin before they improve.
+When you start using retinol, it's common to experience an initial phase of worsening of existing skin imperfections.
+This is often called "purging" and is caused by accelerated cell renewal, which can push impurities to the skin's surface before improving.

 7. Inappropriate use in pregnant women

-The use of retinol or retinoids in general is not recommended in pregnant women due to the potential risk to fetal development.
-It is recommended to consult a healthcare professional before using products containing retinol during pregnancy or breastfeeding.
+The use of retinol or retinoids in general is not recommended in pregnant women because of the potential risk to fetal development.
+It is recommended to consult a health care professional before using retinol-containing products during pregnancy or while breast-feeding.

 Precautions and contraindications

 It is crucial to note that the use of retinoids may be contraindicated in pregnant women due to the potential risk to the fetus.
-Additionally, some studies have suggested a correlation between retinoid use and psychiatric disorders in some individuals, although this association still requires extensive research to be fully understood.
+In addition, some studies have suggested a correlation between retinoid use and psychiatric disorders in some individuals, although this association still requires further research to be fully understood.

 Conclusion

-In summary, retinoids offer a multitude of benefits for the skin, from fighting acne to promoting younger, healthier skin.
+In summary, retinoids offer a multitude of skin benefits, from fighting acne to promoting younger, healthier skin.
 However, their use should be supervised by a healthcare professional to maximize results while minimizing potential risks, especially for individuals with sensitive skin or specific medical conditions.
-If you have any questions about the use of retinoids, it is recommended to consult a qualified dermatologist for a personalized treatment plan tailored to your needs and skin type.
+If you have any questions about the use of retinoids, we recommend that you consult a qualified dermatologist for a personalized treatment tailored to your needs and skin type.